hilsawh/sawh-research-group/content/people/join.md

     text_color_light: false
 ---

-<p align="justified" style="color:gray;"><b>We are building a diverse team of scientists.
-Research in the lab bridges spatial genomics, cell & developmental biology, computational biology, biochemistry & systems biology.</b></p>
+<p align="justified" style="color:gray;">We are building a diverse team of scientists.
+Research in the lab bridges spatial genomics, cell & developmental biology, computational biology, biochemistry & systems biology.</p>

-<p align="justified" style="color:gray;"><b>If you are interested in our research questions & our lab philosophy, reach out to Ahilya to discuss joining our team in Toronto!
+<p align="justified" style="color:gray;">If you are interested in our research questions & our lab philosophy, reach out to Ahilya by email to discuss joining our team in Toronto.
 Please include a brief statement of interest (why our lab in particular?), CV, and contact info for 2 referees.
-We will be recruiting students through the Biochemistry program at UofT starting in Fall 2023.</b></p>
+We are recruiting students through the rotation-based Biochemistry graduate program at UofT.
+Successful applicants to the program are encouraged to reach out to Ahilya to discuss rotation opportunities.
+Graduate students in our lab have the option to enrich their Biochemistry degree by joining the Collaborative Specialization in Developmental Biology or the Collaborative Specialization in Genome Biology and Bioinformatics.</p>